guillermowatson/Cleaning_data/CodeBook.md

 Check the README.txt file for further details about this dataset.

-### Attribute Information ###

-For each record in the dataset it is provided:
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-- Its activity label.
-- An identifier of the subject who carried out the experiment.

 ## Details about files included
 - 'features_info.txt': Shows information about the variables used on the feature vector.